 Carrier SPAM Mitigation

-Mobile carriers are not only responsible for the distribution of text message content but act as gatekeepers between a brand and its customers.
+Mobile carriers are not only responsible for the distribution of text message content but also act as gatekeepers between a brand and its customers.
 Each mobile carrier has the right to issue its own guidelines when it comes to text message content.
 For example, such content may include high-risk financial services, gambling, multi-level marketing, etc.

 Occasionally exceptions are made for specific use cases, but only after scrutiny by the service provider and mobile carrier.
 Reach out to us if you have a request or question about any of the above-mentioned policies and regulations.
 We are happy to discuss alternative ways to market to your audience and remain compliant with both the TCPA and CTIA guidelines.